MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-log-collection-overview.md

 ::: moniker-end

-::: moniker range=">= azs-2002"
-Diagnostic log collection feature offers two ways to send logs:
+The diagnostic log collection feature offers two ways to send logs:
 * Send logs proactively
 * Send logs now

+You also can save logs locally.

 The following sections explain each option and how your data is handled in each case.
-::: moniker-end

 ### Send logs proactively